 Precipitation

-Maps of precipitation in Ohio
+Maps of precipitation in Ohio.

-Figure 3a: Accumulated precipitation and 3b: Departures from Normal for the month of September 2025.
+Figure 3a: Accumulated precipitation and 3b: Departures from Normal for the month of October 2025.
 Data courtesy of the Midwestern Regional Climate Center.

 Product Note: All NCEI county-level data were not released due to the ongoing federal government shutdown.
 Because the monthly summaries rely on NCEI county-level temperature and precipitation rankings, these datasets will be excluded from the summaries until the data become available again.